csound/csound/msvc/README.md

 1. Visual Studio 2017 x64 Community Edition (free) or greater
     * Needs to have C++ tools installed, which isn't the detault
     * https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15
+    * In the installer, in the "Individual components" section.
+You should install "Python 2 64 bit", "VC++ 2015.3 toolset", "VC++ 2017 toolset", "Windows Universal CRT SDK", "Windows XP Support for C++", "Windows 10 SDK", "Windows 8.1 SDK" depending on the type of build you wish to create.
 2. CMake version 3.6.0 or higher
     * https://cmake.org/files/v3.8/cmake-3.8.0-rc4-win64-x64.msi
     * Ensure Cmake is available on the Windows path